diodesign/diosix/README.md

 ### Quickstart using Docker <a name="quickstart"></a>

-You can run Diosix in a convenient containerized environment.
+You can build and run Diosix in a convenient containerized environment.
 These instructions assume you are comfortable using Docker and the command-line interface on a Linux-like system.

 First, you must authenticate with GitHub Packages.
 If you have not yet done so, [create a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) that grants read-only access to GitHub Packages, and [pass this token](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages#authenticating-to-github-packages) to Docker.

 Next, fetch a prebuilt Diosix Docker container image from GitHub.
 Available images are listed [here](https://github.com/diodesign/diosix/releases).
-For example, to fetch the latest release, run:
+For example, to fetch the latest released image, run:

 ```
 docker pull docker.pkg.github.com/diodesign/diosix/wip:lightweight-docker-2
 ```

-Ceate and run a temporary container that boots Diosix within the Qemu emulator:
+Use this image to create and run a temporary container that boots Diosix within the Qemu emulator:

 ```
-docker run --rm docker.pkg.github.com/diodesign/diosix/wip:lightweight-docker-2
+docker run -ti --rm docker.pkg.github.com/diodesign/diosix/wip:lightweight-docker-2
 ```

-The output from the hypervisor should appear similar to the following, indicating Diosix running on a quad-core 64-bit RISC-V machine with 512MiB of RAM:
+The output from the hypervisor should be similar to the following, indicating Diosix running on a quad-core 64-bit RISC-V machine with 512MiB of RAM:

 ```
 Compiling diosix v2.0.0 (/build/diosix)